saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_5_intelligence_layers_v2_0.md

 ---

-## SECTION 4: LAYER 4—INTELLIGENCE (RAG + LLM)
+## PART 4: LAYER 4—INTELLIGENCE (RAG + LLM)

 ### What It Is

-Layer 4 is the complete intelligence pipeline—the system that transforms user queries into grounded, accurate responses through retrieval-augmented generation with large language model integration.
+Layer 4 is the complete intelligence pipeline—the system that transforms user queries into grounded, accurate responses through retrieval-augmented generation with large language model integration.[8]
 This is not a single technology but an orchestrated workflow encompassing seven stages: query understanding, embedding generation, hybrid retrieval, reranking, context assembly, LLM generation, and semantic caching.

 **Critical Architectural Note:** LLMs are part of Layer 4, not a separate layer.
 The 7-Layer Architecture represents infrastructure concerns, not technology lists.
 Layer 4's concern is "HOW agents understand and respond"—which requires the complete pipeline from query to response.
 Separating RAG from LLMs would be like separating a car's engine from its transmission—theoretically possible but architecturally incoherent.